What is the Main Method of Heat Transfer in a Microwave?

 Heat transfer is the process of transferring thermal energy from one object to another.
 It occurs naturally in our everyday lives, such as feeling the warmth from the sun or the heat from a stove.
 In a microwave oven, heat transfer is utilized to cook food quickly and efficiently.

-Read more: Best Compact Microwave Countertop
+Read more: Best Buy Stove And Microwave Combo

 What is Heat Transfer and How Does it Work in a Microwave Oven?